SiliconLabs/peripheral_examples/series1/ldma/ldma_scatter_gather/readme.txt

 dstBuffer[2] =  8,  9, 10, 11, 12, 13, 14, 15
 dstBuffer[3] =  0,  1,  2,  3,  4,  5,  6,  7

+This example is based on the Reference Manual Section 7.4.8:
+Chapter: LDMA
+Section: Examples
+Subsection: Example #8

 How to Test:
 1) Update the kit's firmware from the Simplicity Launcher (if necessary)